-If you select a Brand Drug when a Generic Drug equivalent is available, you pay the difference in cost, plus the Tier 1 Copayment or Coinsurance.
-This is calculated by taking the difference between the Participating Pharmacy's contracted rate for the Brand Drug and the Generic Drug equivalent, plus the Tier 1 Copayment or Coinsurance.
-For example, you select Brand Drug A when there is an equivalent Generic Drug A available.
-The Participating Pharmacy's contracted rate for Brand Drug A is \$300 and the contracted rate for Generic Drug A is \$100.
-You would be responsible for paying the \$200 difference in cost, plus the Tier 1 Copayment or Coinsurance.
-This difference in cost does not apply to your Deductible or your Out-of-Pocket Maximum responsibility.
+If you, your Physician, or your Health Care Provider select a Brand Drug when a Generic Drug equivalent or Biosimilar Drug is available, you must pay the difference in cost, plus the applicable tier Copayment or Coinsurance of the Brand Drug.
+This is calculated by taking the difference between the Participating Pharmacy's contracted rate for the Brand Drug and the Generic Drug equivalent or Biosimilar Drug, plus the applicable tier Copayment or Coinsurance of the Brand Drug.
+For example, you select Brand Drug A when there is an equivalent Generic Drug A or Biosimilar Drug A available.
+The Participating Pharmacy's contracted rate for Brand Drug A is \$300, and the contracted rate for Generic Drug A or Biosimilar Drug A is \$100.
+You would be responsible for paying the \$200 difference in cost, plus the applicable tier Copayment or Coinsurance of the Brand Drug.
+This difference in cost does not apply to your Calendar Year Pharmacy Deductible or your Out-of-Pocket Maximum responsibility.

-If your Physician or your Health Care Provider believes the Brand Drug is Medically Necessary, you can request an exception to the difference in cost between the Brand Drug and Generic Drug equivalent through the Claims Administrator's prior authorization process.
+If you, your Physician, or your Health Care Provider believes the Brand Drug is Medically Necessary, you can request an exception to the difference in cost between the Brand Drug and Generic Drug equivalent or Biosimilar Drug through the Blue Shield prior authorization process.
 The request will be reviewed for Medical Necessity.
-If the request is approved, you will pay only the applicable tier Copayment or Coinsurance for the Brand Drug.
+If the request is approved, you pay only the applicable tier Copayment or Coinsurance.